 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

-The Parties to the Nauru Agreement (signed in 1982 and amended in 2010) emphasises monitoring vessels, which is achieved through Articles 2 and 3.
+The Parties to the Nauru Agreement (signed in 1982, and amended in 2010) emphasises monitoring vessels, which is achieved through Articles 2 and 3.
 These are summarised below.

 - grant priority to applications by fishing vessels of the Parties to fish within the Fisheries Zones over other foreign fishing vessel

 – licensing vessels

 - having observers on board

 - requiring all licensed vessels report to authorities about their activities inside the fishing zones